-After arrival, you will be met tour guide and transferred to your hotel where the rest of the evening is at leisure to relax after your flight.
+After arrival, you will be met by your tour guide and transferred to your hotel where the rest of the evening may be spent at your leisure to relax after your flight.

-Baotu Spring is considered as the symbol and mark of Jinan city, close to Qianfo Hill in the south and Quancheng Square in the east.
-Baotu spring ranks first during 72 famous springs of Jinan, praised as the No.1 spring of the world.
-Baotu spring is divided into three strands spewing day and night.
+Baotu Spring is considered the symbol of Jinan city, close to Qianfo Hill in the south and Quancheng Square in the east.
+Baotu Spring ranks first of 72 famous springs of Jinan, lauded by many as the number one spring of the world.
+Baotu spring is divided into three strands which offer fresh water day and night.
 It has a constant temperature of 18℃ throughout the year.

 Black Tiger Spring

-The second most significant spring -Black Tiger Spring for the last bit of Jinan sightseeing.
-The spring water rises from a cave and cascades from three stone animal heads, dropping from a height of 28 meters into a stone pool that is 13 meters long and nine meters wide.
+The second most significant spring to see is Black Tiger Spring.
+The spring water rises from a cave and cascades from three stone animal heads, dropping from a height of 28 meters into a stone pool that is 13 meters long and 9 meters wide.
 Winds emit a terrifying roar as they blow through the cave where the water flows out; therefore, the spring got its name of Heihu (Black Tiger)

-Relaxing yourself with the picturesque scenery.
-As the biggest lake in Jinan, it offers you the beautiful views of pavilions, buildings in willows and shades and lotus fullof ponds.
+Relax among the picturesque scenery.
+As the biggest lake in Jinan, it offers you beautiful views of pavilions, willows and ponds full of lotuses.

 The Confucian Mansion

-Today at the appropriate time you will be transferred to the airport for your homeward flights.
+Today you will be transferred to the airport for your homeward flight.

 Submit your review